What is Autocratic Leadership?

 Martha Stewart Living Omnimedia (MSLO)

-Martha Steward is a poplar contemporary business leader, exemplifying a meticulous and highly demanding individual.
+Martha Steward is another example of a famous autocratic leader, exemplifying a meticulous and highly demanding individual.
 In 2007, she single handedly effected a turn around of her ailing Martha Stewart Living Omnimedia (MSLO).

 Martha pays personalized attention to every detail, and remains meticulous and demanding of her staff.
 She allegedly treats people as a commodity and critics opine she would have not have reached the brink of bankruptcy and would have achieved more success during the turnaround if she had not followed her autocratic leadership style.